SchwarzIT/onyx/apps/showcase/content/en/components/03.basic/flyout-menu/index.md

 ### Basic

 A pre-defined [system button](/components/buttons/system-button) will be used as trigger button if not defined otherwise.
 Each option supports a label, icon and optional link by default but custom content can be passed as slot if needed.
+For more information, please refer to the [menu item](/components/basic/menu-item).

 <steps>